reubenosborne/reubenosborne.github.io/_posts/2014-3-3-Hello-World copy 16.md

 ---
 layout: work
 category: work
-title: Burning Man 2016
+title: Feed the Weary
-excerpt: From dust, to dust.
+excerpt: And all it took was a bag of chips..
 img: bm/chips-1.jpg
 ---